 Our standard company-wide is that we answer every phone call by the third ring and we don’t always get there, but we have…once you get sort of into the phone system in an individual building, we have kind of ways to help with that.
 So if the receptionist is busy, then it rings a couple of times and it’ll kind of, you know, hit a hunt group and go to other people in the office.

-And then we do have standards on keeping people on hold for too long.
+Then we do have standards on keeping people on hold for too long.
 We don’t want them to be on hold for too long.
 One of the things that we’ve done is, or we’re starting to do, is reducing the amount of voicemail that we have in the communities.
 We know that voicemails sometimes don’t get returned, and so, we’ve kind of gone back to the paper message pads.

 I think that has been helpful if someone’s not available and we can get that onto a salesperson and… And the call recordings, that’s the other piece too, is to go back and listen to those call recordings, not as any sort of punitive measure, but really just to say, you know, “Look at how we could make this better, and let’s focus on that.”

-And we kind of changed over the years from, sometimes we’ve scored people and we’ve given, you know, prizes and things like that.
+We kind of changed over the years from, sometimes we’ve scored people and we’ve given, you know, prizes and things like that.
 But ultimately, people tend to want to do better, and that has helped us to sort of incentivize that because the people answering the phone are not salespeople, and I assume in a medical practice that is the case as well, it’s not your, you know, the person who’s responsible for that.

-So, yeah, that’s a tough one because the person answering the phone, typically that’s not their only job.
+Yeah, that’s a tough one because the person answering the phone, typically that’s not their only job.
 We don’t operate a call center, it would be nice if we did because that…we could train those people in that way.
 But kind of the nature of the beast is you got to work with what you have.
 I feel for you on that one.

 – Yes.
 You’ve been really great at using the call recording to really have great sales enablement and better your customer experience.